 Irradiation is performed after surgery as an adjuvant therapy for elimination of the remaining cancer cells and prevent disease recurrence.

 Radiation therapy as palliative therapy to relieve symptoms operate advanced stages of cancer - pain, bleeding, difficulty swallowing, and the propagation of metastases in the bone.

-Often Irradiation with throat cancer administered a-together with chemotherapy.
+Often irradiation with throat cancer administered together with chemotherapy.
 This combination is more effective, but at the same time have more side effects.